FarmBot-Docs/farmbot-genesis/v1.6/assembly/tools/weeder.md

 include callout.html
 type="info"
-title="Not designed for large, established weeds" content="Do not expect this tool, or FarmBot in general, to be able to remove large, established weeds.
-Instead, configure your FarmBot to weed more often so that weeds do not have a chance at becoming large and established."
+title="Not designed for large, established weeds" content="Do not expect this tool to work with larger, more established weeds.
+Instead, configure your FarmBot to weed more often so that weeds do not have a chance at becoming large and established.
+You may also consider using the powered [Rotary Tool](rotary-tool.md) instead."
 %}

 {%